Scarce/non-existent low-cost international bond index mutual funds

 Another alternative would be to make some modest adjustments to your US versus international equity mutual fund proportions.
 Without economical, international mutual funds for your cash and bond allocations, all of your cash and bond investments would be US dollar denominated.
 If you were hesitating to hold at least 50% of your equity allocation in non-US stock mutual funds, as would be suggested by the fact that well over half the world’s total stock capitalization value is now in countries outside the US, then this might provide even more support for increasing your international stock allocation.

 If you cannot get economical international exposure via bond mutual funds, you certainly can do so with low cost international stock mutual funds.
 Broadly diversified international equity mutual funds can be purchased at a much more reasonable cost than international bond mutual funds.
-While this is a different kind of investment exposure, a modest allocation shift could substitute until sometime in the future – when low-cost international bond index mutual funds become more widely available for reliable low-cost mutual fund vendors.Tags:international bond index funds,low-cost international bond funds
+While this is a different kind of investment exposure, a modest allocation shift could substitute until sometime in the future – when low-cost international bond index mutual funds become more widely available for reliable low-cost mutual fund vendors.Tags:low cost bond index mutual funds,international bond index mutual funds